Z-Z-J/SMPL-IKS/README.md

-# SMPL-IKS: An Inverse Kinematic Solver for 3D Human Body Recovery
+# SMPL-IKS: An Inverse Kinematic Solver for 3D Human Mesh Recovery

-This repository is the official implementation of [SMPL-IKS: An Inverse Kinematic Solver for 3D Human Body Recovery].
+This repository is the official implementation of [SMPL-IKS: An Inverse Kinematic Solver for 3D Human Mesh Recovery].

 ## Requirements